 1Göreme Open Air Museum

 One of the bigger towns in the area is Göreme.
-A collections of gorges and valleys, rocks and hills surround it and some of the rock chimneys even became part of the town’s itself—which fits the tradition of making homes out of these carved-out of the tufa rocks.
+Collections of gorges and valleys, rocks and hills surround it and some of the rock chimneys even became part of the town’s itself—which fits the tradition of making homes by carving them out of the tufa rocks.

 2Hot air balloons at sunrise